St. John’s wort (hypericum perforatum) is a potent antidepressant. This sprawling, leafy herb grows throughout much of the world’s temperate regions.

 ↑ Anxiety, panic attacks, stress and insomnia rise

 ↓ Neuroplasticity declines degrading long-term potentiation

-St. John’s wort to the rescue
+St. John’s wort benefits

 St. John’s wort inhibits synaptic uptake in your brain of serotonin, dopamine, and norepinephrine with approximately equal affinity.